ankurgarg9810/BackGround-colour-auto-changer/README.md

 # Background Color Auto Changer

-An interactive JavaScript project where clicking the Start button changes the page background color continuously at fixed intervals, and clicking Stop halts the color changes.
+An interactive JavaScript project where clicking the Start button changes the page background color continuously  and clicking Stop halts the color changes.

 ## Features
 - Start and Stop controls